Mf4z/Guess-the-celebrity/README.md

 # Guess-the-celebrity
-Guess who the celebrity is by see a picture of the celebrity and choosing the correct answer
+Guess who the celebrity is by seeing a picture of the celebrity and choosing the correct answer

 ## Features
 - Download Image from web